jakkcanada/Boot_Camp/Assignment of Week 2:/README.md

-# Boot_Camp
-Assignment 1: Hello World Basic Smart Contract
+# Assignment 2: How to learn Python, Data Structure and Algorithm